 Fines start at £1,000 but could increase up to £10,000 for repeat offences and for the most egregious breaches.
 Note that, when the Government announced these changes, it indicated that preventing others from self-isolating would be seen as an egregious breach, giving the example of a business owner who threatens self-isolating staff with redundancy if they do not come to work.

 In view of these regulations, an employer should not allow any employee whom it knows is required to self-isolate to attend work for any reason during the self-isolation period.
 Self-isolating employees who are well enough and are able to do so should be enabled to work from home wherever possible.
-(For information on employees’ entitlement to pay while self-isolating, see questions 5, 6 and 7 above, and 8 and 9, below.)
+(For information on employees’ entitlement to pay while self-isolating, see questions 5, 6 and 7 above, and 9 and 10, below.)

 From a wellbeing and employee relations perspective, employers would usually want to continue to their company sick pay schemes throughout the Covid-19 pandemic.
-However, employers are understandably concerned about the cost of maintaining their company sick pay schemes in view of the sheer number of employees who are likely to have to take time off sick as a result of Covid-19, whether because they have symptoms, because they are required to self-isolate where someone in their household/support bubble has symptoms, or because they have been advised to self-isolate under the NHS test and trace programme.
+However, employers are understandably concerned about the cost of maintaining their company sick pay schemes in view of the sheer number of employees who are having to take time off sick as a result of Covid-19, whether because they have tested positive or have symptoms, because they are required to self-isolate where someone in their household/support bubble has tested positive or has symptoms, or because they have been advised to self-isolate under the NHS test and trace programme.

 10. Are employees who have to self-isolate entitled to any other payments?
-(Last updated 13/10/2020)
+(Last updated 05/01/2021)

 - live in England;

 are employed or self-employed;

 - cannot work from home and will lose income as a result of self-isolating; and

 Individuals who are eligible for either a Test and Trace Support Payment or a discretionary payment will receive the £500 on top of any benefits and SSP that they currently receive.
 The payments are subject to income tax, but not to NICs.